benedicttjc/Resume/README.md

-# Hi!
+# Benedict Tan' Resume
+##Hi!
 This is Benedict's resume!